 For foodies all over the world, Japan is, by far, the culinary mecca.
 There are so many fantastic restaurants within 1 block of each other, especially in a metropolitan city like Tokyo.
-It comes as no surprise that when the new Michelin restaurant guide was released in 2016, Tokyo was well represented.
-The city had 13 restaurants with 3 stars and a mind blowing 217 restaurants that have Michelin stars in total!
+It comes as no surprise that when the new Michelin restaurant guide was released in 2016, Tokyo was well represented, with 217 restaurants having Michelin stars in total.
+As of 2017, the city has 12 restaurants with 3 stars and a mind-blowing 227 restaurants that have Michelin stars in total!

 With all of these restaurants, which one to choose?
 Sadly, with cost restrictions, it can highly limit which of these places one can go to.
 Luckily, I have done some reconnaissance for you (such a hardship!).
 Below is a quick guide to the three budget-friendly Michelin-starred restaurants in Tokyo (in no particular order).
 The best bet is to go during lunch as prices are by far lower than at dinner.